-To continue supporting our state’s producers, the West Virginia University Extension Small Farm Center will host its annual West Virginia Small Farm Conference from Feb.
-22-25.
-After being held virtually for two years, this year’s conference is once again being held at the Charleston Coliseum and Convention Center in Charleston, West Virginia.
+Despite a growing demand for locally sourced foods, West Virginia’s small farm community still faces plenty of ongoing and new challenges.
+To continue supporting our state’s producers, the West Virginia University Extension Small Farm Center will host its annual West Virginia Small Farm Conference on Feb.
+21-24, at the Charleston Coliseum and Convention Center in Charleston, West Virginia.

-“Our small farms face trials and triumphs every year, but with the pandemic and rising costs, the last few years have posed a lot of additional challenges as farmers tried to keep up with demands,” Lisa Jones, WVU Extension Small Farm Center program coordinator, said.
-“We were happy to maintain connections and offer learning opportunities through the virtual conferences, but we are so excited to host an in-person conference again this year and bring our state’s farming community back together.”
+“Our small farms face trials and triumphs every year, but with effects of the pandemic and rising costs, the last few years have posed a lot of additional challenges as farmers tried to keep up with demands,” Lisa Jones, WVU Extension Small Farm Center program coordinator, said.
+“For 20 years, we’ve been providing opportunities for learning and building connections, and we are so excited to keep the tradition going and bring our state’s farming community back together this year.”

 With a variety of classes available, attendees will learn how to adapt their enterprises to meet the rising demand for local foods.
 There also will be more traditional offerings to help small farmers increase the profitability of their operations, from vegetable production to value-added products.